SPMIC-UoN/NFacT/README.md

 NFacT (Non-negative matrix Factorisation of Tractography data) uses NMF (non-negative matrix factorisation) to perform data-driven tractography and may to be applied to a structural connectivity matrix derived from any brain in principle.

-The script was written by Shaun Warrington, Ellie Thompson, and Stamatios Sotiropoulos.
+The script was written by Ellie Thompson, Shaun Warrington and Stamatios Sotiropoulos.

 ---------------------------------------------------------------------

 ## Citations:

+# for NMF routines:

 Thompson E, Mohammadi-Nejad AR, Robinson EC, Andersson JLR, Jbabdi S, Glasser MF, Bastiani M, Sotiropoulos SN (2020) Non-negative data-driven mapping of structural connections with application to the neonatal brain.
 NeuroImage.
 DOI: 10.1016/j.neuroimage.2020.117273

-NFacT uses XTRACT tools (xtract_blueprint) in its pipeline, please also cite:

-Warrington S, Bryant K, Khrapitchev A, Sallet J, Charquero-Ballester M, Douaud G, Jbabdi S*, Mars R*, Sotiropoulos SN* (2020) XTRACT - Standardised protocols for automated tractography and connectivity blueprints in the human and macaque brain.
-NeuroImage, 217(116923).
-DOI: 10.1016/j.neuroimage.2020.116923

 ---------------------------------------------------------------------
 ## Usage: